-Florida Landlord-Tenant Law FAQs
+Florida Landlord-Tenant Law FAQ

-What Are My Rights as a Renter in Florida?
+What are My Rights as a Renter in Florida?

 There are many rights granted to tenants in Florida, including the right to live in a safe and functioning home, the right to proper written notice before eviction, and the return of the security deposit promptly after moving out.
 See the links below for more specific Florida landlord-tenant law.

-What Are Your Rights as a Tenant Without a Lease in Florida?
+What are Your Rights as a Tenant Without a Lease in Florida?

 Even if a tenant in Florida hasn’t signed a formal lease agreement, they still have the same basic protections as leasing tenants, along with a claim to the property.
 By paying rent, these types of tenants still have rights under the state-specific laws governing residential rental transactions.